 Birth control pills do not prevent sexually transmitted diseases such as chlamydia, HPV, HIV, syphillis or gonorrhea.

-Most side effects, such as a mild headache, mild nausea or bloating (feeling like you are full of water) usually go away after the first month or two.
+Most side effects, such as a mild headache, mild nausea or bloating (feeling like you are full of water) irregular bleeding, usually go away after the first month or two.

 Some side effects require immediate medical attention.
 Difficulty breathing or swelling in one leg more than the other can be a sign of a blood clot and you should call 911 or go to a hospital right away.
 High blood pressure, jaundice (yellow skin or yellow eyes) can be a sign of liver damage and you should see a doctor.
 Smoking cigarettes increases your risk of a complication from birth control pills.